danielfone/source.daniel.fone.net.nz/source/blog/2014/2014-12-05-efficient-uniqueness-validations.html.markdown

 This is much better.
 However, I think we can do better still.
 In a future post I'll look at ways we can bypass manual uniqueness validations entirely.

 [^1]: Application level uniqueness checks are subject to race conditions, since they use separate check and set queries.
-The should (almost) always be used in conjunction with a unique index at the database level.
+They should (almost) always be used in conjunction with a unique index at the database level.
 See the [validates_uniqueness_of docs][ar-uniquness-docs] for more details.

 [ar-dirty-api]: http://api.rubyonrails.org/classes/ActiveModel/Dirty.html
 [ar-uniquness-docs]: http://api.rubyonrails.org/classes/ActiveRecord/Validations/ClassMethods.html#method-i-validates_uniqueness_of